 Academic Suspension.
-A student may be placed on academic suspension if that student's cumulative GPA is below the minimum required for continued enrollment (see table below), if the student's performance requires academic probation action for two successive terms, or if the student disengages from the academic life of the college (e.g., a term GPA below 1.0, failure to attend classes, or failure to complete probation paperwork).
+A student may be placed on academic suspension if that student's cumulative GPA is below the minimum required for continued enrollment (see table below), if the student has not achieved good standing after two successive terms of being on academic probation, or if the student disengages from the academic life of the college (e.g., a term GPA below 1.0, failure to attend classes, or failure to complete probation paperwork).
 The period of suspension is six months following a first suspension.
 Following a second suspension, the period of suspension is one calendar year.
 In order to re-enroll, a suspended student must show evidence of ability to complete an academic program (e.g., satisfactory performance at another institution or satisfactory performance in employment) and complete the appropriate paperwork with the Admissions Office.
 A student suspended for a third time will not be considered for re-entry.